alexbeug/simphosort/README.md

   -c | --check (Multiple)  <PATH>
   Check for duplicate photos at these folders.
 Duplicate files will not be copied to target.

+  -s | --search (Multiple)  <TEXT>
+  Specify custom search pattern using wildcards (e.g. *.jpg or IMG_*.nef)
 ```

+#### Paths
+All folder paths can be absolute or relative.
+Relative paths are resolved against the current working directory.
+Paths containing spaces should be enclosed in quotes.
+All specified
+pathes must exist.
+The target folder must be empty.
+Paths have to be unique (no duplicates).
+Unique paths are determined by the full absolute path and are always checked case insensitive.

+#### Checks
+The copy command supports multiple check folders.
+Each photo file in the source folder is checked for duplicates in all specified check folders (including their sub folders).
+If a duplicate is found in any of the check folders, the file is not copied to the target.
+The comparison is done by file name and file size.
+File name comparison is platform
+dependent.

 ### group
-Move photo files (currently *.jpg and *.jpeg) in a folder to sub folders.
+Move photo files (default *.jpg and *.jpeg) in a folder to sub folders.
 Grouping mode is controlled by sub commands.

 #### fixed
 Group photos using a fixed date and a format string for sub folder names.